 The first surgical operation carried out to treat shoulder fracture was in the 1950s in the United States of America.
 Since then, the replacement of shoulder joints has been widely adopted as a healthy procedure, with remarkable success stories.

-If you wonder how shoulder replacement is done, read on to Dr. Christopher Sforzo and Dr. Christopher Dillingham’s explanation about shoulder replacement surgery. discover Here’s the explanation he made about shoulder replacement surgery, the conditions that require replacement surgery, and how to recover from successful shoulder surgery.
-Additionally, you can consult our doctor to determine if you are a possible candidate for shoulder replacement surgery.
+If you wonder how shoulder replacement is done, read on for Dr. Christopher Sforzo and Dr. Christopher Dillingham’s explanation about shoulder replacement surgery.
+Discover the explanation he made about shoulder replacement surgery, the conditions that require replacement surgery, and how to recover from successful shoulder surgery.
+Additionally, you can consult our doctors to determine if you are a possible candidate for shoulder replacement surgery.

 What Is a Shoulder Replacement and When Should It Be Done?